What is Osteosarcoma in Cats?

 Symptoms of Osteosarcoma in Cats

-Notably, these symptoms might also suggest other health conditions and are not exclusive to osteosarcoma.
-Should you observe any behavioral changes, shifts in appetite, or overall health alterations in your cat, prompt veterinary consultation is crucial.
-A timely diagnosis and treatment can substantially bolster the prognosis for numerous health conditions, osteosarcoma included.
+Notably, these clinical symptoms are highly non-specific; a limp could indicate osteoarthritis, and swelling could indicate an infected bite wound or abscess.
+These signs are not exclusive to osteosarcoma.
+However, should you observe any persistent behavioral changes, shifts in mobility, or alterations in your cat’s overall physical condition, scheduling a prompt and thorough veterinary consultation is crucial.
+A timely diagnosis dramatically expands the available therapeutic options and substantially bolsters the prognosis for numerous health conditions, primary bone cancer included.

 Diagnosis of Bone Cancer in Cats